Ned Kelly (2003 film): Plot

-In the end, even with a petition of over 32,000 signatures strong asking for a pardon, Kelly is hanged at Old Melbourne Gaol on 11 November 1880.
+In the end, although 32,000 people have signed a petition asking the government for a pardon for Kelly, he is hanged at Old Melbourne Gaol on 11 November 1880.

 Cast

 Production

 Principal photography started on 29 April 2002, Most of the filming was done at the Little River Earth Sanctuary, Mount Rothwell, near Geelong.
 Street scenes were filmed in Clunes and Ballarat.
 Other locations include Broadford, Glenfern House in St Kilda East, Hepburn Springs and Melbourne.

 Soundtrack

 The album Ned Kelly – Music from the Motion Picture was released on Decca Records on 6 April 2003.
-Film score by Klaus Badelt.
+The film score was by Klaus Badelt.
 Bernard Fanning sings "Shelter for My Soul", and "Moreton Bay".